dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

     * **answer data** (question_id, answer text, score - 0/1)  were combined into a single file, **answers.csv**

   * Example Question Data
-    * **Question:** Carrie wanted to find out which was harder, a penny or a nickel, so she did a scratch test.
+    * **Question:** (id=0): Carrie wanted to find out which was harder, a penny or a nickel, so she did a scratch test.
 How would this tell her which is harder?
         * **Reference Response**: The harder coin will scratch the other.
         * **Correct**: The one that is harder will scratch the less harder one.
         * **incorrect**: She could tell which is harder by getting a rock and seeing if the penny or nickel would scratch it.
 Whichever one does is harder.

-    * **Question:** A solution is a type of mixture.
+    * **Question:** (id=2) A solution is a type of mixture.
 What makes it different from other mixtures?
         * **Reference Response**: A solution is a mixture formed when a solid dissolves in a liquid.
         * **Correct**: It dissolves the solid into a liquid that is see through
         * **incorrect**: A solution is a different type of mixture.
 Then they are a solution is a mixtures that dissolves.

+---

 **2**. **Short Answer Grading**: University of North Texas short answer grading data set.
 These assignments/exams were assigned to an introductory computer science class.
 The student answers were collected via an online learning environment.
-The data set as a whole contains 80 questions and 2273 student answers.
 The answers were scored by two human judges, using marks between 0 (completely incorrect) and 5 (perfect answer).
 Data set creators treated the average grade of the two evaluators as the gold standard to examine the automatic scoring task. *1 (Suzen)

+  * The data set as a whole cont ains 80 questions and 2242 student answers, or about 30 per question.
+  * The ratio of correct to total answers is about 71%.
+This makes sense as you would expect an average passing grade.
+  * While this is a sligh imbalance, testing results did not show a significant advantage to balancing the test data 50/50 correct/incorrect.
+  * Answer lengths varied between 1 and 950 words with the bulk in the 25 to 100 word range.
   * The data set is stored in a very complex to process format of multiple text files and sub-directories.
   * Multiple versions of the same data is available in aggregated and file per question formats.
   * Score were not aggregated into a single file and had to be aggregated using a script.
+  * Scores were in a range of 0 to 5 and were converted based on a qualitative decision as correct if >= 4.
+Another option would have been to chose 3, the midpoint as the cuttoff or any other value > 0.
+  The criteria for the decision would be ideally done by the question creator.
+Here the goal was to have a sufficient balance of correct and incorrect and try and filter out the more confusing answers which presumably have a lower score.
+  * The data has a number of text representations for punctuation that were removed for this exercise. ex. -LRB-, -RRB- and <STOP>
   * The files used for this project were:
     * **Questions** - *ShortAnswerGrading_v2.0/data/sent/questions* in the format of questions_id  and question text seperated by a space
     * **Reference Answers** - *ShortAnswerGrading_v2.0/data/sent/answers* in the format question_id and answer text (spaced)